yeswehack/ywh2bugtracker/README.md

 ## Changelog

+- v2.8:
+    - improved Python versions support (>=3.7 to <=3.12)
+    - removed the GUI from the default installation (use `pip install 'ywh2bt[gui]'` to include the GUI)
+    - fixed an issue with github when the title of an issue is longer than 255 characters
 - v2.7:
     - added synchronization of "fix verification" logs when "Upload status updates" is checked
     - fixed an issue with jira when scope contains special markdown characters